leenyburger/try-on-clothing-ai/README.md

 ## Demo

-Check out this video demonstration of the Virtual Try-On Chrome Extension:
+Check out this video demonstration of the Try On Ai Chrome Extension:

 https://youtu.be/3xpLw5aAkXo